2021–22 Formula E World Championship

 The 2021–22 ABB FIA Formula E World Championship was the eighth season of the FIA Formula E championship, a motor racing championship for electrically powered vehicles recognised by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for electric open-wheel racing cars.

-It was the final season of the Formula E Gen2 era, with the Gen3 being used from the 2022–23 season onwards.
+It was the final season of the Formula E Gen2 era, with the Formula E Gen3 being used from the 2022–23 season onwards.

 Teams and drivers

 All teams used a spec Spark SRT05e chassis and Michelin tyres.